|

 Otto Dietrich, unknown, Dr. Hans von Hasselbach, Gretl Braun, Dr. Karl Brandt (Hitler's

-personal surgeon, a regular in Berghof group photos), Anni Brandt.
+traveling surgeon, a regular in Berghof group photos), Anni Brandt.
 On the far right in the

 second photo is Heinrich Hoffmann, Hitler's official photographer and resident Berghof